akilli/editor/README.md

 ## Browser integration

-As described in the configuration options in above's *Usage* example, some plugins *(currently all media element plugins and the block element plugin)* offer the possibilty to configure a browser URL and use a browser dialog instead of the simple form dialog used by default.
+As described in the configuration options in above's *Usage* example, some plugins *(currently all media element plugins and the block element plugin)* offer the possibilty to configure a browser URL.
+If browser URL is provided, a browser window with that location will be opened instead of the simple form dialog used by default.

-The [BrowserDialog](src/base/BrowserDialog.js), that is used by these plugins in case a browser URL is configured, does not provide a browser integration itself, but a simple and minimal API to integrate your own browser implementation.
+The editor does not provide a browser integration itself, but a simple and minimal API to integrate your own browser implementation.

 You can implement your browser as you wish, the only requirement is that your browser notifies the editor by posting a message when an item is selected, p.e. for the image plugin something like